National Student Number (NSN): for schools

-Students can request a copy of their NSN through their school, their early childhood education provider, or, for tertiary students, by contacting NZQA on 0800 697 296 (weekdays 8am-5pm) or by email through the NZQA website (external link)
+Students can request a copy of their NSN through their school, their early childhood education provider, or, for secondary and tertiary students, by contacting NZQA on 0800 697 296 (weekdays 8am-5pm).

 Contractors of suppliers providing services on a school's behalf act as an agent of the school and can use the NSN.